Skip to main content

 You’ll use these tools and technologies:

-• Helm: Package manager used to install the Spegel chart from its OCI registry
+• Helm: Package manager that installs the Spegel chart from its OCI registry.

-• kubectl node-shell: Plugin for checking containerd settings on nodes (optional if you use another method)
+• kubectl node-shell: Plugin to check containerd settings on Nodes (optional if you use another method).

 Verify cluster access